kschuler/guide/guidelines/coding-and-transcribing.md

 ##### What if the participant says the same word twice?

 > If the participant says the same word twice, such as `gentif gentif mawg ka`, there are two things you can do.
 First, check the participant's data-sheet to see how the experimenter recorded the trial.
 The data-sheet is considered to be the most accurate record of the trial.
 Second, use your best judgment during the transcription.
 For example, the participant may have just stuttered as in `gentif, um, gentif mawg ka`.
-Interpret whether the participant intended to say the same word twice for the trial.
+Interpret whether the participant intended to say the same word twice for the trial as best you can.
+Make a note of this in the `notes` column.

 ##### What if the data sheet does not match the transcription?